 After obtaining his MA in European and Human Rights Law summa cum laude from the School of International Studies (University of Trento) in 2009, Alex started his career in Brussels where he worked on projects supporting civil society and promoting human rights in North Africa and the Middle East.
 In 2011, Alex was given the task of opening the first ever human rights mission in Tunisia, where he spent one year delivering high profile conferences across the Country.
 Gender equality and youth engagement featured heavily at these events.

-Alex is also co-founder and executive director of Diversity Pride, an organisation with the mission of building inclusive workplaces and societies across the globe by creating a true sense of community and belonging.
+Alex is also co-founder and executive director of Diversity Pride.
+Diversity Pride is building inclusive workplaces and societies across the globe by creating a true sense of community and belonging.

 Alex is the subject matter expert representing the UK Law Societies at the CSR committee of the Council of Bars and Law Societies of Europe (CCBE).